 Know what is at stake

 Take a minute to remind yourself that this life is not going to last forever.
-Only four days before the first of Ramadan last year we lost my dear mother-in-law in a car crash.
+Only four days before the first of Ramadan we lost my dear mother-in-law in a car crash.
 She didn’t live to see another Ramadan.
 And none of us knows when his last Ramadan is here.
 My cousin was diagnosed with brain cancer recently.
-Her doctors say she does not have much time left.
-(UPDATE: She passed away just days after I wrote this.)
+She passed away just days after I wrote this.

 We all know those stories.
 We need to live by them.
 Memento mori (Latin for “Remember your own lethality”) Do what you can to make the most of your days.
 Even if Ramadan preparation means taking baby steps.